oSoc14/code9000/README.md

 code9000
 ========

-EduCal is an application for schools to easily create and manage calendars that can be shared with parents.
+educal is an application for schools to easily create and manage calendars that can be shared with parents.

 ##Developed with
 * Laravel 4